stefanofa/awesome/TOPICS.md

 *   [payloadcms/payload](https://github.com/payloadcms/payload) - Payload is the open-source, fullstack Next.js framework, giving you instant backend superpowers.
 Get a full TypeScript backend and admin panel instantly.
 Use Payload as a headless CMS or for building powerful applications.

 *   [replexica/replexica](https://github.com/replexica/replexica) - ⚡️ Instant AI localization for modern teams.
 Build multilingual products 100x faster, and reach more users.
-Ask your teamlead to book a demo.
+Ask your team lead to book a demo.

 *   [nkzw-tech/athena-crisis](https://github.com/nkzw-tech/athena-crisis) - Athena Crisis is an Advance Wars inspired modern-retro turn-based tactical strategy game.
 Athena Crisis is open core technology.